vinceliuice/Fluent-kde/README.md

   Run `kvantummanager` to choose and apply **Fluent** theme.

 - Install [Fluent icon theme](https://github.com/vinceliuice/Fluent-icon-theme) for a more consistent and beautiful experience.

+- Split Digital Clock `Font size set to 35%`

+- Win7 Show Desktop `You can change the edge color`

 ## Donate